-If you will be mainly chilling out on the beach and staying in tourist resorts like Marmaris and Bodrum, you can get away with pretty much whatever you want.
-It’s OK to wear vests and shorts, but we would advise against wearing shorts that are too short unless you want to attract a particular sort of attention to yourself!
+If you are mainly chilling out on the beach and staying in tourist resorts like Marmaris and Bodrum, you can get away with pretty much whatever you want.
+It’s OK to wear vests and shorts, but we advise against wearing shorts that are too short unless you want to attract a particular sort of attention!

 What to wear in Istanbul

 Istanbul is a fairly liberal city, but again, it’s a good idea to avoid short shorts and anything too skimpy.
-We would suggest covering your shoulders and knees when visiting this amazingly diverse city, just to avoid any unwanted attention.
+We suggest covering your shoulders and knees when visiting this amazingly diverse city to avoid unwanted attention.

 What sort of footwear should I wear in Turkey?